-Companies of every size and across nearly every industry are facing intensifying competition as a result of globalization and technological advancements.
+Companies of every size and across nearly every industry are facing intensifying competition as a result of globalisation and technological advancements.
 Barriers to entry are disappearing.
 Companies are no longer competing with just their peers in their own backyard, they must also contend with competitors from around the world.
 At the same time, the web is making it easier for customers to find new suppliers who can meet their needs from remote locations at a lower cost.

 In response, many companies are facing severe financial challenges as a result of today's economic uncertainty, and are significantly restructuring their operations to reduce day-to-day expenses and protect their profitability.
 For many companies this has led to downsizing their staffs and relocating many workers to home offices to reduce the cost of corporate space.
 It has also meant greater reliance on third-party suppliers, offshore resources and additional channel companies.

 Traditional technology solutions have failed to fulfill their promises in this rapidly changing climate.
 Information Technology (IT) and enterprise applications are increasingly complex and costly.
-At the same time, they have also become more cumbersome to use and less flexible to fit organizations' changing business processes.
+At the same time, they have also become more cumbersome to use and less flexible to fit organisations' changing business processes.

 In 2003, Nicholas Carr questioned the value of traditional IT operating models in his infamous Harvard Business Review article entitled "Why IT Doesn't Matter."
 While his commentary raised the wrath of IT professionals, it also captured the attention of many corporate executives and end-users.
 Carr went on to publish a book based on the same thesis entitled "Does IT Matter?"

 In 2005, Carr published another article in the MIT Sloan Management Review entitled "The End of Corporate Computing", in which he wrote:

 "...Imagine what future generations will see when they look back at the current time...won't the way corporate computing is practiced today appear fundamentally illogical—and inherently doomed?"